 Every now and then the buzzword CREATIVITY pops up in Education circles.
-Only recently it was mentioned again by the current Education Secretary Nicky Morgan.
-Quite unsurprisingly she advocated that the Government wishes to promote creativity in their Curriculum whereas critics predictably dismissed her claims.
+It was mentioned again by former Education Secretary Nicky Morgan.
+Quite unsurprisingly, she advocated that the Government wished to promote creativity in their Curriculum whereas critics predictably dismissed the claims.
 Standard.

 My thoughts on this blog come from my own experiences in the classroom and the way I think the school I work at promotes creative learning through a stimulating curriculum.
 Every day is fun at our school!
 It has to be!

-First of all I’ll rewind to my days at the University of Northampton.
+First of all, I’ll rewind to my days at the University of Northampton.
 It was there that I was introduced to Sir Ken Robinson.
-Unfortunately via Youtube and not the man himself.
+Unfortunately via Youtube, and not the man himself.
 I would love to discuss his views with him.
-Sir Ken does make some very key and valid points.
+Sir Ken did make some very key and valid points.

 Sir Ken talks about the squeeze that was put on creativity in Education in 2007.
 Fast forward to 2015 and I’m sure his opinion hasn’t changed with the new Curriculum!
 But is Sir Ken right?
 Do Primary schools really suppress the creativity of the children in their care and if so, why?
 At the BETT show in 2015 he furthered his ideas when he quite rightly suggested that as soon as the classroom door closes, it is up to the teacher themselves to provide the children under their care with the opportunities.
 And that is the important point.
 Teachers have to create the opportunities.
 Curriculums don’t suppress creativity, teachers do.
 If they choose to do so.